gtieman/solutions-geoevent-java/solutions-geoevent/processors/geometry-processor/README.md

 ﻿# Geometry Processors

-The Geometry Processors demonstrate how to extend GeoEvent Processor to build custom processors that perform actions and processing on the geometries of a GeoEvent Service.
+The Geometry Processors demonstrate how to extend GeoEvent Extension to build custom processors that perform actions and processing on the geometries of a GeoEvent Service.

 ![Image of geomessage-adapter](Buffer.PNG)